-Further, we had given advances as well as paid share application money to Mazaya Waste Management, LLC, an entity incorporated outside India, in tranches aggregating \gtrless 48.92 million.
-We have not received adequate proof of some of the tranches for the said investment.
-The lack / non-receipt of certain documents as evidence of investment had resulted in our inability to file the annual performance report to the RBI within the timelines stipulated under FED Master Direction No. 15/2015-16 by RBI.
+Further, we had given advances as well as paid share application money to Mazaya Waste Management, LLC, an entity incorporated outside India, aggregating $\ref{thmu}$ 48.92 million.
+We have not received any adequate proof of the said investment.
+The lack / non-receipt of any document as evidence of investment had resulted in our inability to file the annual performance report to the RBI within the timelines stipulated under FED Master Direction No. 15/2015-16 by RBI.
 Non-submission / delayed submission of the APR / share certificates entails penalties under the applicable regulations.
-We had filed an application with RBI for the write-off of the investment in Mazaya Waste Management, LLC.
 We cannot assure you that the RBI will accept our filing in future and it may impose a penalty on our Company for the said lapse.
-For further details, please see "Financial Statements" on page 178.
+For further details, please see "Financial Information" on page 169.